Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Application Examples

+{Clustering is a widely used tool in a variety of applications such as social network analysis, computer vision, and {IoT}.
+Spectral clustering is popular and effective among many variants.
+Modeling dataset by a normal graph before spectral clustering, significant performance improvement is possible in structured data \cite{d11}.
+In this part, we introduce M-GSP spectral clustering and demonstrate its application in RGB image segmentation.}

-To model an RGB image using MLN, we can directly treat its three colors as three layers.
-To reduce the number of nodes for computational efficiency, we first build $N$ superpixels for a given image and represent each superpixel as an entity in the multilayer network, as shown in Fig. \ref{SPEC2}.
+To model an RGB image using MLG, we can directly treat its three colors as three layers.
+To reduce the number of nodes for computational efficiency, we first build $N$ superpixels for a given image and represent each superpixel as an entity in the multilayer graph.
 Here, we define the feature of a superpixel according to its RGB pixel values.
-For interlayer connections, each node connects with it counterparts in other layers.
-For intralayer connections in layer $\ell$, we calculate the Gaussian-based distance between two superpixels according to $W_{ij}= \exp\left(-\frac{|\mathbf{s}_i(\ell)-\mathbf{s}_j(\ell)|^2}{\delta_\ell^2}\right)$ if $\quad|\mathbf{s}_i(\ell)-\mathbf{s}_j(\ell)|^2\leq t_\ell$; otherwise, $W_{ij}=0$, where $\mathbf{s}_i(\ell)$ is the superpixel value in layer $\ell$, $\delta_\ell$ is an adjustable parameter and $t_\ell$ is a predefined threshold.
-Different layers may have different structures.
-The threshold $t$ is set to be the mean of all pairwise distances.
-As such, an RGB image is modeled as multiplex network with $M=3$ and $N$ nodes.
+For interlayer connections, each node connects with its counterparts in other layers.
+For intralayer connections on layer $\ell$, we calculate the Gaussian-based distance between two superpixels according to